zzo/EventHub/README.md

     hub.on('eventName', callback, { type: 'unicast' });

+NOTE the 'on' method is asynchronous itself as it must communicate with the remote Hub to register the event.

 ### Unicast

 If { type: 'unicast' } is specified as the metadata (the only thing currently supported) each time a new listener comes online with this metadata the event hub will ONLY pass the named event to ONLY this listener.

+ONLY AUTHETNICATED CLIENTS CAN LISTEN FOR UNICAST EVENTS!
+See above for how Authentication works.

+Upon specifying { type: 'unicast' } you can/should also specify a callback to determine the result of your attempted event registration.
+Currently the only possible error is if you attempt to register for unicast event but your client is not authenticated.
+That all looks like this:

+    hub.on('myunicastevent', function() {}, { type: 'unicast', cb: function(error) {
+        if (error) {
+            // I was not able to register my listener for this event!
+        } else {
+            // all is cool & my event is now registered to me }
+    });

+The 'cb' property is a function which has a single 'error' parameter - if that parameter is non-null Houston you've got a problem (currently it is a string that is 'Not Authorized').

-Any current listener will receive a special event 'eventHub:done' to notify the older listener it will no longer receive events of that type.
+When another client successfully registers for a unicast event the current unicast listener will receive a special event 'eventHub:done' to notify it that it will no longer receive events of that type.

     hub.on('eventClient:done', function(eventName) {
         console.log('I will no longer receive ' + eventName + ' events!');